DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-21 Meeting Notes.md

 ### Things that Need to Be Polished for VS

 #### Designers
-- Find placeholder assets for any art that is not in the game currently
+- Find placeholder assets for any 2D / UI art that is not in the game currently
 	- In-game UI
 	- Dialogue boxes
+	- Tome creation screen
+	- Power Icons
+		- Fireball icon 1
+		- Fireball icon 2
-	-
+		- Crystal Barrage icon

+#### Sound

 #### Art
 -